seanreed1111/sql-recipes/recipes.md

 ```

 ### As with ORDER BY, you can write the grouping expression directly in the GROUP BY clause, or use an alias for the expression (if it appears in the output column list), and refer to the alias in the GROUP BY.
-### You can group by multiple expressions if you like.
-To find days of the year on which more than one state joined the Union, group by statehood month and day, and then use HAVING and COUNT( ) to find the nonunique combinations:
+### You can GROUP BY multiple expressions if you like.
+To find days of the year on which more than one state joined the Union, GROUP BY statehood month and day, and then use HAVING and COUNT( ) to find the nonunique combinations:
 ```sql
 SELECT
     date_part('month', statehood) AS month,